bitfocus/companion-module-rode-rcv/README.md

 	- Show Audio Meters for live mix channels.
 - **Visual Switcher**
 	- Show a visual representative of the main RCV buttons.
+- **Record Enabled State**
+    - Provides feedback on if the record button is enabled or not.

 ### Variables